Subat-Ahsan/PDF_TOC_Creator/README.md

 Run the command with the pdf file path as well as the input_data file path.

 ```
-python TOC.py [pdf_file_path.pdf] -i [input_file_path.txt] [other options]
+python TOC.py [pdf_file_path.pdf] -i [input_data_path.txt] [other options]
 ```

 **Input File Format**

 Input file needs to be a .txt file with each line defining a heading for the outline.
 Use `>`s to indicate the heading level, follow it with the name of the heading.
-Place a comma and the page number after. `>Name,PageNum`
+Place a comma and the page number after. `>Name|PageNum`

 E.G:

 ```
->Heading 1, 1
+>Heading 1| 1
->>Sub-Heading 1, 2
+>>Sub-Heading 1| 2
->>Sub-Heading 2, 20
+>>Sub-Heading 2| 20
->>>Sub-Sub-Heading 1, 45
+>>>Sub-Sub-Heading 1| 45
->Heading 2, 60
+>Heading 2| 60
 ```

 Lines that do not start with '>' or that contain invalid data will be ignored.
-The headings also get auto sorted, so if headings with lower page numbers appear later, they will be placed in the correct place.
+The headings also get auto sorted, so if headings with lower page numbers appear later, they will be placed in the correct order.

 **Options**